eau-claire-energy-cooperative/simple-inventory/INSTALL.md

-Instructions for how to install the various components.
+Instructions for how to install the various components (assumes Debian type system).

 ## Web Site

 ### PHP7

-Install default on from Linux package manager, also install the following modules.
+Install default from from Linux package manager, also install the following modules.

 ```